ski resort destinations dial into what matters most to skiers, it seems upscale on mountain

 with over 8,100 acres, two mountains encompassing two glaciers, accessed by 38

-lifts including the impressive Peak 2 Peak Gondola.
+lifts including the impressive Peak 2 Peak Gondola and two new quads for 2014.
 No wonder Whistler was

-chosen to host the 2010 Olympics, check out all the five star Whistler ski
+chosen to host the last winter Olympics, with five star Whistler ski

 hotels: The Four Seasons Whistler, The new AAVA Whistler Hotel, The Fairmont